vasudevan-palani/promise-utils/README.md

 ## Code Example

 ```
-// To sequence all the promises one after the another
+// To race to first successfuly promise
 //
 //	- promises ( list of all promises )
 //	- options ( List of options, interval : seconds to wait before retry )